shereenfahrai/SE-489-MLOps-Project/PHASE1.md

 ## 5. Model Training
 - [ ] **5.1 Training Infrastructure**
   - [ ] Training environment setup (e.g., Colab, GPU)
+    We trained the model locally using a Conda-managed Python 3.11 environment on a CPU-only machine.
+All dependencies are defined in `requirements.txt` and managed via a `Makefile` to ensure consistent reproducibility.

+    Although no external GPU or Colab was used in this phase, the codebase is fully portable.
+It can be run on Colab or GPU-accelerated machines simply by setting up the same environment and installing the required dependencies.

+Experiment tracking was handled via **MLflow**, and model artifacts were saved for future deployment or evaluation.

 - [ ] **5.2 Initial Training & Evaluation**
   - [ ] Baseline model results
+  A baseline model using **TF-IDF + Logistic Regression** was implemented to set a performance benchmark.
+It achieved the following on the test set:
+    - **Accuracy**: 98.29%
+    - **Precision**: 97.96%
+    - **Recall**: 98.52%
+    - **F1 Score**: 0.9824
   - [ ] Evaluation metrics
+      For the LSTM model, we evaluated the following metrics:
+    - **Accuracy**: 98.61%
+    - **Loss**: 0.04
+    - **Precision**: 98.79%
+    - **Recall**: 98.30%
+    - **F1 Score**: 0.9855

+    ####  Prediction Performance
+    After training, we ran inference on a separate holdout set `predict.csv` (10% of original dataset).
+This set was not used during training or validation.

+    The model achieved the following metrics on this unseen data:
+    - **Accuracy**: 98.62%
+    - **Precision**: 98.74%
+    - **Recall**: 98.41%
+    - **F1 Score**: 0.9857

+    A confusion matrix for this prediction run is saved as `predict_confusion_matrix.png` under `reports/figures/`.

+    This confirms that the model generalizes well and maintains performance on real-world test samples.

+    These were logged automatically with **MLflow**, and confusion matrix plots were saved using the `plot_confusion_matrix()` function.

+    The performance indicates that the LSTM model significantly outperforms the baseline in terms of both recall and F1 score, suggesting better generalization to unseen data.

 ## 6. Documentation & Reporting
 - [ ] **6.1 Project README**